KaranChandekar/KaranChandekar/README.md

 In October 2022, after a year of dedicated learning, I landed my first remote paid internship through LinkedIn.
 The CEO of ucpi.tech, a remarkable web3 startup, reached out to me, impressed by my LinkedIn profile and consistent project updates.
 During this internship, I had the opportunity to create multiple live websites, including the official company website at [ucpi.tech](https://ucpi.tech), along with two others for their innovative products. 🌟

 After two months, as the frontend workload diminished, I moved on from ucpi.tech.
 However, fate had another exciting opportunity in store for me.
 The same CEO introduced me to a friend who needed a frontend intern for their agency.
-Within days, I joined YoungNomads, a dynamic Digital Marketing Company, where I honed my skills for an enriching month-long experience. 💼
+Within days, I joined [YoungNomads](https://visibilityventures.co), a dynamic Digital Marketing Company, where I honed my skills for an enriching month-long experience. 💼

-Following my tenure at YoungNomads, I embarked on a fulfilling six-month journey as a frontend intern at StampMyVisa.
+Following my tenure at YoungNomads, I embarked on a fulfilling six-month journey as a frontend developer intern at [StampMyVisa](https://stampmyvisa.com).
 This valuable experience further enriched my skills, allowing me to refine my craft and contribute to the development of impactful web applications. 💡

 That's a brief overview of my coding and web development journey so far!
 I'm constantly learning and growing, eager to take on new challenges and make a meaningful impact.
 Thank you for taking the time to explore my profile, and feel free to reach out if you'd like to collaborate or discuss exciting frontend opportunities! 🌟